 3/4 ounce spiced apple demerara syrup*

 Garnish: spiced butter pat**

-Add all the ingredients into an Irish Coffee mug.
+Add the rum, spiced apple demerara syrup and lemon juice into an Irish Coffee mug.

 *Spiced apple demerara syrup: Combine brewed spiced apple tea (your choice of tea bag) and demerara sugar in a 1:2 ratio in a saucepan.
 Bring to a simmer on the stove until sugar dissolves, then remove from heat.
 Store syrup in the refrigerator for up to 2 weeks.